abd0Samy/DevOps_Projects/Jenkins/Task_2/README.md

 - Environment Variable: a variable that tracks a specific metric, such as the build number.
 - Environment Variables can be overridden or unset, but params are an immutable Map and cannot be changed.
 The best practice is to always use params when you need to get a build parameter.
 ### 5) what is an organization folder job and what is used for?
+Organization Folders enable Jenkins to monitor an entire GitHub Organization and automatically create new Multibranch Pipelines for repositories which contain branches and pull requests containing a Jenkinsfile.
 ### 6) Create a Jenkins pipeline for your repo and use the script file (Jenkinsfile) to write pipeline syntax, including parameter functions and env variables in it.

 - Jenkinsfile on Github: